eriksank/altcalconv/README.md

 I personally think that Bash is badly underrated.

 I consider it to be a valid substitute for other scripting languages such as perl, python, php, lua, or javascript.
 For all practical purposes, its functions are first class.
-At its core, it uses quite a pure list notation: `command arg1 arg2 arg3 ...`, allowing for nested expressions through the use of different types of parentheses: `command1 arg11 $(command2 arg21 arg22 arg23 ... ) arg13 arg14 ...`, with the command substitution parenthesising type, `$()`, being clearly the most important one, since command output on `stdout` is rightfully considered to be the most important one.
+At its core, it uses a pure list notation:

+    command arg1 arg2 arg3 ...

+allowing for nested expressions through the use of different types of parentheses:

+    command1 arg11 $(command2 arg21 arg22 arg23 ... ) arg13 arg14 ...

+with the command substitution parenthesis type, `$()`, being clearly the most important one, since command output on `stdout` is rightfully considered to be the most important one.

-Fixing Bash, is mostly a question of just adding a few sanitizing functions to bury its sometimes strange notational impurities behind a purer list notation, and suppress unnecessary syntactic noise.
+Fixing Bash, is mostly a question of just adding a few sanitizing functions to bury its sometimes strange notational impurities behind a purer list notation, and to suppress unnecessary syntactic noise.
 For example, I do not use:

     if [ -z $string ] ; then
         ...